MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 The sample notebook can be found under **My notebooks** and you can now run the notebook.

+> [!TIP]
+> The **Data management** notebook shows you how to connect and use Azure Quantum notebooks with external datasources such as Azure Blob Storage.
+Check this sample to access local files, and upload or download data between your local computer and the Portal.

 ## Run a notebook

 To run Q# or Python code in a Jupyter Notebook, follow these steps.